WyattAlexander-001/odin-recipes/README.md

     * touch index.html
         * Every start to a single project will have a few folders and an index.html.
 So it's best to just get that out of the way.

+* Deploy:
+    * GitHub pages is a simple way to share